mcast/git-yacontrib/README.txt

 The short, messy, one-off solutions and wrapper scripts I would expect to be considered "trivial", more an example of how something could be done.

+(I realise this is far to vague to form a reliable declaration of "release under GPLv2" except where explicit but marking for release takes time, and it's probably better to make the thing visible and wait for someone to ask for clarification.)